-The Population Council has agreed to perform and pay the costs and expenses associated with two post-approval studies required by the FDA for ANNOVERA and we have agreed to perform and pay the costs and expenses associated with a post-approval study required by the FDA to measure risk for venous thromboembolism, provided that if the costs and expenses associated with such post-approval study exceed \$20 million, half of such excess will be offset against royalties or other payments owed by us to the Population Council under the Population Council License Agreement.
-We and the Population Council formed a joint product committee responsible for overseeing activities under the Population Council License Agreement.
-We are responsible for all aspects of promotion, product positioning, pricing, education programs, publications, sales messages and any additional desired clinical studies for the one-year vaginal contraceptive system, subject to oversight and decisions made by the joint product committee.
+The Population Council has agreed to perform and pay the costs and expenses associated with four post-approval studies required by the FDA for ANNOVERA, and we have agreed to perform and pay the costs and expenses associated with a post approval study required by the FDA to measure risk for venous thromboembolism, provided that if the costs and expenses associated with such post-approval study exceed \$20.0 million, half of such excess will be offset against royalties or other payments owed by us to the Population Council under the Population Council License Agreement.
+To the extent that the Population Council does not fulfil these studies to FDA's satisfaction, FDA may impose additional requirements and penalties against us, as we hold the NDA for ANNOVERA.
+In July 2021, we received a letter from FDA indicating that the post-marketing commitment study being conducted by the Population Council for ANNOVERA to characterize the in vivo release rate of ANNOVERA was not fulfilled to FDA's satisfaction.
+In addition, the final reports for the two post-marketing requirement studies being performed by the Population Council for ANNOVERA were not submitted by the initial listed submission deadline, which deadlines have since been extended by FDA.
+We are working with Population Council to complete the post-marketing commitment study to FDA's satisfaction and reduce the delay in submitting the post-marketing requirement final reports.
+To the extent that the Population Council does not fulfil these studies to FDA's satisfaction, FDA may impose additional requirements and penalties against us, as we hold the NDA for ANNOVERA.

+We and the Population Council have agreed to form a joint product committee responsible for overseeing activities under the Population Council License Agreement.
+We are responsible for all aspects of marketing, promotion, product positioning, pricing, education programs, publications, sales messages and any additional desired clinical studies for the one-year vaginal contraceptive system, subject to oversight and decisions made by the joint product committee.